Study of timing and spectral properties of the X-ray pulsar 1A 0535+262 during the giant outburst in 2020 November-December: DISCUSSION

 \section{DISCUSSION}

+We presented the timing and spectral analysis using data from different satellites during the recent giant outburst of the X-ray pulsar 1A 0535+262 in 2020.
+A state transition from subcritical to supercritical accretion regime was seen from the HID.
+We observed a transition from the HB to DB in the HID for the pulsar 1A 0535+262 first time.
+A similar type of transition was observed for different pulsars like 4U 0115+63, EXO 2030+375, V 0332+53, and KS 1947+300 \citep{Re13}.
+1A 0535+262 entered in the DB by making a sudden turn (towards left) in the HID when the luminosity reached a critical value.
+Above the critical luminosity, hardness ratio (HR) started to decrease and the peak of the giant outburst corresponded to the softest state of the DB.

-We presented the timing and spectral analysis using different satellite data during the recent giant outburst of A 0535+262 in 2020.
-From the timing analysis, the spin period of the X-ray pulsar was found $103.58\pm 0.01$ s during the rising phase of the outburst, which was consistent with the pulse period recorded with Fermi/GBM during the outburst.
-The evolution of the pulse period of the X-ray pulsar was also compared with Fermi/GBM throughout the outburst.
-The pulse period was decreased with time at a rate $\dot P= -1.50\pm 0.05\times10^{-7}$ ss$^{-1}$, which indicated that the intrinsic spin-down rate was low.
+From the timing analysis, the spin period of the X-ray pulsar was found $103.58\pm 0.01$ s during the rising phase of the outburst, which was consistent with the pulse period recorded with {\it Fermi}/GBM during the outburst.
 The pulse profiles showed time variability and strong energy dependency and the morphology of the pulse profiles evolved significantly with energy and luminosity.
-A significant variation of the pulsed fraction was observed near the CRSF during different NuSTAR observations.
-The pulse period of the X-ray pulsar was changed slowly during the outburst, which indicated the mass accretion rate and transfer of angular momentum was low, which was consistent with a previous result \citep{Ba17}.
-During the Giant outburst of 2005, a double peak pattern was observed up to 60 keV and at higher energy one of the peaks appeared to be strongly reduced \citep{Ca07}.
+During the giant outburst of 2005, a double peak pattern was observed up to 60 keV and at higher energy one of the peaks appeared to be strongly reduced \citep{Ca07}.
 We also observed that the double peak feature was evolved to a single peak feature in the higher energy range, which closely matches the previous result \citep{Ca07}.
-The pulse profiles were highly variable with energy and flux.
 The pulse profile evolved significantly during different phases of the outburst which implied that the emission mechanism and the beaming pattern changed significantly during the outburst.